Deconstructing a Slump

 Exploring the state of the construction sector in a pandemic-hit fiscal...
 June 2020

-Two of its most recent projects – approved by AIIB’s Board of Directors in October totaling $575 million – are expected to ease congestion in the country’s financial hub and boost private capital investment in renewable energy, power transmission and water infrastructure.
+Two of its most recent projects—approved by AIIB’s Board of Directors in October totalling $ 575 million—are expected to ease congestion in the country’s financial hub and boost private capital investment in renewable energy, power transmission and water infrastructure.

-A loan of $500 million granted to the government of India is expected to fast-track work on Mumbai’s suburban railway network, improving the safety and daily commute of millions of passengers across the city.
-The funds will contribute to a quadrupling of Virar-Dahanu Road corridor (64 km) to provide an extension of the suburban railway service to connect peripheral areas with Mumbai.
-The project will also see the construction of a new suburban railway corridor between Panvel and Karjat localities (28 km) to cater to commuters in the area under rapid urbanisation and population growth.
+A loan of $ 500 million granted to the Government of India is expected to fast-track work on Mumbai’s suburban railway network, improving the safety and daily commute of millions of passengers across the city.
+The funds will contribute to a quadrupling of the Virar-Dahanu Road corridor (64 km) to provide an extension of the suburban railway service to connect peripheral areas with Mumbai.
+The project will also see the construction of a new suburban railway corridor between Panvel and Karjat localities (28 km) to cater to commuters in the area.

-Additionally, there will be an installation of control measures on 36 priority sections of existing lines to reduce fatal accidents.
+Additionally, there will be an installation of control measures on 36 priority sections of existing lines.
 These measures include track segregation by fencing or using reinforced concrete walls and pedestrian crossings over or under the tracks.
-With a population of about 12 million, rail is the primary means of transport in Mumbai, where the suburban network totals almost 400 km and carries more than 7.5 million passengers a day.

-On her part, Laurel Ostfield, Director General & Company Spokesperson, AIIB, shares, “So far we have invested $3 billion in India and we continue to see that grow.
+For her part, Laurel Ostfield, Director-General & Company Spokesperson, AIIB, shares, “So far, we have invested $ 3 billion in India and we continue to see that grow.
 We have over a billion dollars in our pipeline for the country.
-The infrastructure need is huge here, India is our second largest shareholder and we will continue to invest in here.”
+The infrastructure need is huge here; India is our second largest shareholder and we will continue to invest here.”